jipconan/jippyhome-3d-e-commerce/README.md

 You can access the deployed URL at [JippyHome 3D E-Commerce](https://jippyhome-3d-e-commerce.onrender.com/).

+## Trello Board

+You can access the trello board URL at [JippyHomeTrello Board](https://trello.com/b/W6SJDniH/project-4-jippyhome).
+In my board, I have included links to ERD diagrams, wireframes.

 ## Website Screenshots

 |                             **Landing Page**                              |                           **Signup Page**                            |